spapapan/FemProject/README.md

 -----------------------------------------------------------------------------------------------------------------
 <br></br>
-<b>LineIntersect :</b> Returns intersected point of 2 lines given 4 points
+<b><a href="https://github.com/spapapan/Geometry/tree/master/LineIntersect">LineIntersect</a> :</b> Returns intersected point of 2 lines given 4 points

-<b>GetCircle :</b> Returns the Center and radius of a circle given 3 points
+<b><a href="https://github.com/spapapan/Geometry/tree/master/GetCircle">GetCircle</a> :</b> Returns the Center and radius of a circle given 3 points

-<b>GetEquilateralTriangle :</b> Returns third point of equilateral triangle given 2 points
+<b><a href="https://github.com/spapapan/Geometry/tree/master/GetEquilateralTriangle">GetEquilateralTriangle</a> :</b> Returns third point of equilateral triangle given 2 points

-<b>WhichSide :</b> Returns in which side of a line a point lies given 3 points
+<b><a href="https://github.com/spapapan/Geometry/tree/master/WhichSide">WhichSide</a> :</b> Returns in which side of a line a point lies given 3 points

-<b>GetTriangleAngles :</b> Returns the angles (in degrees) of a triangle given 3 points
+<b><a href="https://github.com/spapapan/Geometry/tree/master/GetTriangleAngles">GetTriangleAngles</a> :</b> Returns the angles (in degrees) of a triangle given 3 points

-<b>FindOuterGeo : </b> Returns the index of the geometry which encloses the others given N polygons
+<b><a href="https://github.com/spapapan/Geometry/tree/master/FindOuterGeo">FindOuterGeo</a> : </b> Returns the index of the geometry which encloses the others given N polygons

-<b>FindPointInGeo : </b> Returns a point which lies within a simple polygon.
+<b><a href="https://github.com/spapapan/Geometry/tree/master/FindPointInGeo">FindPointInGeo</a> : </b> Returns a point which lies within a simple polygon.